Global geometry and topology of spacelike stationary surfaces in the 4-dimensional Lorentz space: Singular ends

-So these indices distinguish regular ends from singular ends. \end{remark} \begin{remark} Note that our definition of index of $\phi-\bar\psi$ is invariant under the action of fractional linear transformation \eqref{trans}.
+So singular ends are distinguishes from regular ends by these indices. \end{remark} \begin{remark} Note that our definition of index of $\phi-\bar\psi$ is invariant under the action of fractional linear transformation \eqref{trans}.
 So it is well-defined for a stationary surface with good singular ends and independent to the choice of coordinates of $\mathbb{R}^4_1$.
 In particular, we can always assume that our singular ends do not coincide with poles of $\phi,\psi$, hence the definition above is valid. \end{remark} We notice that the poles of $\phi$ or $\psi$ are also singularities of $d\ln(\phi-\bar\psi)$ in a general sense.
-They contribute to the indices of singularities according to \begin{lemma} Suppose $\phi$ is a meromorphic function in a neighborhood $D_q$ of $q$ with one pole of order $k$, $\psi$ is holomorphic in $D_q$.
+As a supplement to the definition above, we count their contribution to the indices of singularities according to \begin{lemma} Suppose $\phi$ is a meromorphic function in a neighborhood $D_q$ of $q$ with one pole of order $k$, $\psi$ is holomorphic in $D_q$.
 Then

-(When $\phi$ is holomorphic and $\psi$ has a pole we have similar result with a different sign.) \end{lemma} \begin{proof} By the residue theorem, and simple estimation using
+(When $\phi$ is holomorphic and $\psi$ has a pole we have a similar result with a different sign.) \end{lemma} \begin{proof} By the residue theorem, and simple estimation using

 \end{proof}